JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

 {{< /details >}}

+#### More RE Costs

-Those are gross yields, remember that there are many costs and amortizations related
+Those are **gross yields**, remember that there are many costs, amortizations,... related that you will have to plug for your specific case.

 Lets say that it cost **~65eur afor 15kg of paint.**

-With that one, you can paint 100m2.
+With that one, you can paint ~100m2.

 {{< details title="Price of the painting 📌" closed="true" >}}